4C-Winterberg-e-V/XCO-blog/blog/250823-Final_Information_for_MSR.md

 ---
-title: Final Information for the Majlen Sunshine Race 2025
+title: Final Updates for the Majlen Sunshine Race 2025
-description: Practical details for all riders, teams, and visitors at the Majlen Sunshine Race in Winterberg.
+description: Key information for riders, teams, and visitors ahead of the Majlen Sunshine Race in Winterberg.
 img: /gallery/BestOf-Samstag-07292-scaled.jpg
 author: Jonas Mueller
 date: 2025-08-23
 ---

-The Majlen Sunshine Race will take place next weekend in Winterberg – here are the most important details for everyone joining us.
+The Majlen Sunshine Race will take place next weekend in Winterberg.
+Here are the latest updates and essential details for all participants.

+## African Swine Fever
+At the current stage, **African Swine Fever is no issue for our event**.
+The race will go ahead as planned.

 ## WhatsApp Community
-We have created a WhatsApp group to simplify communication and share last-minute updates.
+We have set up a WhatsApp group to simplify communication and share last-minute updates.
 Scan the QR code to join:

 ::Nimage{imgSrc="/whats_app.jpg"}